 - "In addition to the Clubman's quick handling, engine power is surprisingly zippy, even for the base 1.6-liter four-cylinder.
 The power is just right, and the engine feels responsive whether you choose the six-speed manual transmission or the six-speed automatic.
 The Cooper S and John Cooper Works models will please drivers seeking speedier thrills, with the turbo providing a generous helping of acceleration with barely a hint of lag.
 Regardless of which Clubman you choose, all offer an invigorating drive." -- Edmunds (2013)

 - "Even with the base engine, Mini Coopers are a blast to drive.
 We endorse Mini's excellent 6-speed manual transmission in all of the brand's models, but especially in the base form, as that engine with the automatic transmission makes the vehicle noticeably slower." -- Kelley Blue Book (2013)

 - "They're quick enough around town, but struggle a bit for highway passing.
 The turbocharged versions are much zippier." -- Consumer Guide (2013)

 - "Both the Cooper S Clubman and John Cooper Works versions get the same six-speed manual transmission, which shifts with European smoothness and lets you chirp the front tires off the line." -- CNET (2011)

 Handling and Braking

-- "Compared to its length-challenged Mini counterpart, the Clubman's longer wheelbase adds a noticeable amount of stability, especially on choppier pavement, but still retains a playful front-end feel." -- Road and Track (John Cooper Works, 2012)
+- "Compared to its length-challenged Mini counterpart, the Clubman's longer wheelbase adds a noticeable amount of stability, especially on choppier pavement, but still retains a playful front-end feel." -- Road and Track (2012)